 This process is a protocol called OAuth 2.0.

 When you use a service account to authenticate to a GCP API, GCP automatically authenticates the service account with full access to the API.
-When authenticating as an end user, you must specify these OAuth scopes manually.
+When authenticating as an end user, you must specify OAuth scopes manually.
+OAuth scopes limit the actions your application can perform on behalf of the end user.
+For example, these actions might include reading files from Cloud Storage, or managing GCP projects.

 See the specific API page for more information on what OAuth scopes are